alphagov/notifications-tech-docs/source/documentation/client_docs/_python.md

-    "created_by_name": "STRING",  # optional string - name of the person who sent the notification if sent manually "sent_at": "2024-05-17 15:58:30.143000",  # optional string - date and time notification sent to provider "completed_at": "2024-05-17 15:59:10.321000",  # optional string - date and time notification delivered or failed "is_cost_data_ready": true,  # this field is true if cost data is ready, and false if it isn't "cost_in_pounds": 0.0027,  # optional number - cost of the notification in pounds.
+    "created_by_name": "STRING",  # optional string - name of the person who sent the notification if sent manually "sent_at": "2024-05-17 15:58:30.143000",  # optional string - date and time notification sent to provider "completed_at": "2024-05-17 15:59:10.321000",  # optional string - date and time notification delivered or failed "scheduled_for": "2024-05-17 9:00:00.000000", # optional string - date and time notification has been scheduled to be sent at
+    "one_click_unsubscribe": "STRING", # optional string, email only - URL that you provided so your recipients can unsubscribe
+    "is_cost_data_ready": True,  # required boolean, this field is true if cost data is ready, and false if it isn't "cost_in_pounds": 0.0027,  # optional number - cost of the notification in pounds.
 The cost does not take free allowance into account
     "cost_details": {
         # for text messages: